jonasmalacofilho/notes/laundry.md

 Preface
 -------

-Prefer low-foam detergents for front-loading tumblers.
+Prefer low-foam detergents for high-efficiency washers and front-loading tumblers.

-Detergent amounts and temperatures bellow assume somewhat concentrated products with enzymes, which are fairly widely available in São Paulo & Rio for home use.
-They do *not* apply to highly concentrated formulations (e.g. some refills, high-volume professional products), nor to products without enzymes.
+Detergent amounts and temperatures bellow assume concentrated products for home use that contain enzymes (e.g. Tide Liquid, Seventh Generation, Omo Puro Cuidado).

 Check that the small text on the label matches the orders of magnitude listed here, and/or do your own testing.